avwsolutions/DOD-AMS-Workshop/workshop.md

 2016-06-25T02:16:59.848Z datalake.monitor.now Hello DevOpsDays AMS2016
 ```

-No close the worker `CTRL-C` and add some additional code.
-Do you see what are the differences ?
+Now close the worker `CTRL-C` and add some additional code.
+Can you spot the difference ?

 ```
 /opt/logstash/bin/logstash -e 'input { stdin { } } filter { mutate { gsub => [ "message","DevOpsDays.*","Student" ] } }output { stdout { codec => json } }'
 ```
-You will see logstash to respond to that with a message.
+You will see logstash respond to that command with a message.

 ```
 Settings: Default pipeline workers: 1